 It’s worth noting that the RT-AX89X won’t take a setting backup file of other Asus routers, other than one of its own.
 That’s likely because it uses a chipset from Qualcomm while the majority of Asus routers, which support the universal backup restoration, use Broadcom chips.

 This lack of universal backup file support might change in the future, especially when Asus releases another Qualcomm-based router.
-For now, when upgrading, you’ll have to program your network from scratch, which can be a paint if you have lots of settings, such as port-forwarding or IP reservation entries.
+For now, when upgrading, you’ll have to program your network from scratch, which can be a pain if you have lots of settings, such as port-forwarding or IP reservation entries.

 Other than that, the RT-AX89X still retains the majority of Asus’ core router features.